Getting a Mortgage In Ireland

 Lenders offering Irish mortgages

-There are only ten lenders who currently offer Irish mortgages, and only a handful offer non-resident mortgages.
-These include AIB and Permanent TSB, though Permanent TSB requires that your salary is paid in euros.
+Only ten lenders currently offer Irish mortgages and only a handful offer non-resident mortgages.
+These include AIB and Permanent TSB, though Permanent TSB requires that your salary be paid in euros.

-Bear in mind that, if your application is declined by a lender, you may need to wait several months before reapplying to the same lender, and you might not have many other options.
-So, it’s sensible to apply through a broker rather than directly, to avoid any errors that could jeopardise your approval.
+Bear in mind that if a lender declines your application, you may need to wait several months before reapplying to the same lender, and you might not have many other options.
+So, it’s sensible to apply through a broker rather than directly to avoid any errors that could jeopardise your approval.

 Buy-to-let mortgages in Ireland

-Since you won’t be living in the property (as you’ll be in the UK), you’ll almost always need a buy-to-let mortgage.
+Since you won’t live in the property (as you’ll be in the UK), you’ll almost always need a buy-to-let mortgage.
 These require a large deposit (at least 30% and potentially 40-45%) and have a higher mortgage rate (around 2% higher than a conventional mortgage).

 Non-resident buy-to-let mortgages in Ireland are not usually interest-only.
-You’ll need to make capital repayments as well as interest, which can make your property investment less attractive.
-The rental income will need to cover at least 120% of the monthly repayment.
+You’ll need to make capital repayments and interest, which can make your property investment less attractive.
+The rental income must cover at least 120% of the monthly repayment.

 Getting a holiday home mortgage

 Though even rarer, one other option to buy a property in Ireland without living there is with a holiday home mortgage.
-It works in the same way as a buy-to-let mortgage except that you won’t be receiving a rental income on the property (and you won’t be allowed to let the property).
+It works the same way as a buy-to-let mortgage, except that you won’t be receiving a rental income on the property (and you won’t be allowed to let it).

 To prove to lenders that you can afford the property on these terms, you’ll likely need an income of at least €150,000 a year, a spotless credit history, and a deposit of at least 35% of the property value.